hnb-rabear/excel-to-unity-example/README.md

 **This project is a simple guide to help you understand the [Excel To Unity tool](https://github.com/nbhung100914/excel-to-unity).**

-# Getting Started

-This repository consists of two main parts:

-- Basic part: This section will help you understand more about designing data to use Excel To Unity.
-- Advanced part: In this section, we will explore how a real mid-core RPG game uses this tool.

-However, in this article, I will only be discussing the basic part.
-The advanced part will be supplemented later.

 ## 1. Structure of the Excel File

 First, open the excel file located at `/Assets/Basic/Data/Example.xlsx`.
 This is a sample Excel file.
 Within this file, there are sheets containing sample data that will help you understand how to design various types of data such as IDs, Constants, and Data Tables.